Our Dental Advice Booklets provide in-depth risk management information on common problem areas.

 Ending professional relationships

 All good relationships must come to an end, sooner or later.
 So also must all less-than-ideal relationships and in both cases, parting company carries potential risks.
 Sometimes the end of a professional relationship is a moment of sadness, while on other occasions it can be tinged with a sense of relief.

 Ending professional relationships PDF, 418.32 KB March 2016

 As clinicians, we are not machines and our patients’ biological responses to treatments are not always predictable.
 Add to this any financial constraints and differences of opinion about best practice and there are all the making of a rare blend of complexity.

 Choosing a new practice

 Looking for a new dental practice can be both exciting and liberating.
 A new job marks a significant moment in a dental career for most of us and we will want to be certain that we make the right choice.

 Choosing a new practice PDF, 433.89 KB March 2016

 For most of us, dentistry is a rewarding and challenging profession.
 Whether you are a student, a young graduate in a training post or an experienced old hand, it is also worth remembering that dentistry has also been identified as one of the most stressful of the health professions.

-Leaving a practice may mean a fresh start for you, but if your record keeping and general practices have been a little tardy, the whiff of negligence claims may not be far behind.
+Leaving a practice may mean a fresh start for you, but if your record keeping and general practices have been a little casual, the whiff of negligence claims may not be far behind.